alexjohnj/geographyas/pages/about/index.md

 ## About Me

 I'm Alex Jackson.
 I built the website and have maintained it since it launched.
 I'm also the author of most of the content on the website but I hope that changes in the future.
-I'm a student at the University of Leeds studying Geophysics--the physics of the earth---having completed my A-Levels in the summer of 2013[^a-levels].
+I'm a student at the University of Leeds studying Geophysics---the physics of the earth---having completed my A-Levels in the summer of 2013[^a-levels].

 I spend too much of my time playing video games[^video-games] but when I'm not playing them, I'm building websites or doing other "computery stuff".
 I also listen to a bunch of podcasts[^podcasts-rec] when I'm working or playing games.